Manitou Springs is my hometown. I am a life-long resident of the region, most of that time as a Manitou Springs resident.

 My role with the newspaper led to involvement in a variety of Manitou activities.
-I’ve served on the Business of Arts Center (now the Manitou Art Center) board, in various capacities with Manitou’s Cub Scouts and Boy Scouts, and was president of the AdAmAn Club for four years.
-The latter is a quirky hiking club that annually ascends Pikes Peak in late December to usher the New Year in with fireworks from the summit.
+I have served on the Business of Arts Center (now the Manitou Art Center) board, in various capacities with Manitou’s Cub Scouts and Boy Scouts, and was president of the AdAmAn Club for four years.
+The latter is a quirky hiking club that annually ascends Pikes Peak in late December to usher the New Year with fireworks from the summit.